chaconnewu/awesome-augmented/awesomes/awesome-courses.md

   <img alt="Readings" height="20" src="https://assets-cdn.github.com/images/icons/emoji/unicode/1f4da.png" title="Readings" width="20"/>
   <ul>
    <li>
     This graduate level research class focuses on deep learning techniques for vision and natural language processing problems.
 It gives an overview of the various deep learning models and techniques, and surveys recent advances in the related fields.
-This course uses Theano as the main programminging tool.
+This course uses Theano as the main programming tool.
 GPU programming experiences are preferred although not required.
 Frequent paper presentations and a heavy programming workload are expected.
    </li>
    <li>
     <a href="http://llcao.net/cu-deeplearning15/reading.html">